 - Use a balanced granular organic fertilizer to provide nitrogen and other nutrients throughout the growing season.
 Apply once annually, in the spring, at the rate recommended on the packaging

 - Mother plants produce runners that have daughter plants on their ends.
 Pinch off all strawberry runners the first two growing seasons, especially for June-bearing varieties.
 They sap energy from the mother plants and can impact production.
 If you want to, after year two, you can save the daughter plants to start a new strawberry patch.
+Learn when to transplant strawberries for healthy plants and large harvests.

 - To prevent fruit rot from becoming a problem, water only in the morning so the plants dry off by nightfall, mulch the plants with straw to keep the developing fruits off the ground, and do not let the plants get too crowded.
 Crowded conditions reduce air circulation which promotes fungal diseases.